 From SecurityTrails, the one DNS toolbox for analyzing all your domains and DNS records

 Dig, and other DNS lookup and mapping tools are great, but let's be honest, they're pretty slow when you need to perform a lot of domain lookups, or DNS enumerations.

-You can lose even more time if you need to correlate data from WHOIS information, domains, IP addresses, etc. It’s a job that can literally take days.
+You can lose even more time if you need to correlate data from WHOIS information, domains, IP address lookup, etc. It's a job that can literally take days.

 That's why we built the best DNS toolbox there is for security researchers and IT professionals.
 Our DNS toolkit allows you to query domains with lightning speed, and you can browse any company in the world, explore their DNS records, IP addresses, and domain names in a way that makes data correlation easier than ever.